Exotic Shorthair Cat Lifespan & Longevity Guide

 Life Stages

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Exotic Shorthairs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to PKD and breathing issues.
+Three variables drive daily care for Exotic Shorthairs: their medium size, their moderate shedding level, and their breed-associated risk of PKD and breathing issues.

 Senior Care